Developing Documentation

 indent them so they start aligned with opening bracket on first line.

-To link to the reference labeled as [1], you use [1]_.
-For multiple contiguous references please follow the format [1]_, [2]_.
+To link to the reference labelled as [1], you use [1]_ elsewhere in the docstring.
+For multiple contiguous references follow the format [1]_, [2]_.
 This only works within the same docstring.
-Sometimes this is not rendered correctly if the “[1]_” link is preceded or followed by certain characters.
-If you run into this issue, try putting a space before and following the [1]_ link.
+Include whitespace between the reference label and other text in the docstring.

 Examples

-Most code artifacts in aeon should include an examples section.
-At a minimum this should include a single example that illustrates basic functionality.
-The examples should use either a built-in aeon dataset or other simple data (e.g. randomly generated data, etc) generated using an aeon dependency (e.g. NumPy, pandas, etc) and whereever possible only depend on aeon or its core dependencies.
+Most public code in aeon should include an examples section.
+At a minimum, this should include a single example that illustrates basic functionality.
+The examples should use either a built-in aeon dataset or other simple data (e.g. randomly generated data) where possible.
 Examples should also be designed to run quickly where possible.
-For quick running code artifacts, additional examples can be included to illustrate the affect of different parameter settings.

-Here are a few examples of aeon code artifacts with good documentation.
+Here are a few examples of aeon code with good documentation.

 Estimators